GSA/digitalgov.gov/content/communities/video.md

 ---
 ## Who We Are

 Video Production Pros brings together passionate storytellers, artists, social gurus, strategists, and video production experts from across the U.S. government.
-We will share leading trends, best practices, latest projects, feedback, techniques, and strategies to help our respective agencies connect with people through the power of video.
+We share leading trends, best practices, latest projects, feedback, techniques, and strategies to help our respective agencies connect with people through the power of video.

 ## What We Do

-**Knowledge Sharing**: Our listserv will provide news about emerging video production gear, software and more.
+Our community provides news about emerging video production gear, software and more.
 We cover everything from pre-production to post.
 We strive to make our videos more successful on social platforms, through analytics, using mobile tools, targeted distribution and more.
-Members will be able to ask questions, network and share their knowledge.
+We encourage members can ask questions, network, and share their knowledge.